audreyfabiola/fibonacci-benchmark/README.md

 As seen from the outputs, using the iterative approach is faster than the recursive approach.

 ### Space Complexity
-I use N = 100 to test out the space complexity of both approaches.
+I use 100 as the input to test out the space complexity of both approaches.
 The outputs for the space complexity can be seen below (taken from Activity Monitor).
 ### Iterative Approach
 - Run:
 ```